 There are two types of probate administration under Florida law: formal administration and summary administration.

-Please call our office at 954-832-0885 to discuss how The Law Offices of Odelia Goldberg can help you with your legal issues.
+Please call our office at 954-832-0885 to discuss how The Law Offices of Odelia Goldberg can help you with your probate issues.
 Home, hospital appointments and telephone appointments are available.